kubernetes/committee-security-response/security-release-process.md

 whether there would be user harm in handling the fix publicly that outweighs the benefits of open engagement with the community.

+Critical and High severity vulnerability fixes will typically receive an out-of-band release.
+Medium and Low severity vulnerability fixes will be released as part of the next Kubernetes [patch release](https://github.com/kubernetes/sig-release/blob/master/releases/patch-releases.md).

 Note: CVSS is convenient but imperfect.
-Ultimately, the fix lead has discretion on classifying the severity of a vulnerability.
+Ultimately, the Fix Lead has discretion on classifying the severity of a vulnerability.

 No matter the CVSS score, if the vulnerability requires